 If you have diabetes, you probably already know that you’re at risk for vision problems.
 You know that controlling your blood sugar and monitoring your A1C is vital for your overall health.
+It’s also critical to prevent diabetic retinopathy, which is the most common cause of vision loss from diabetes.
 But here are some facts about diabetes and your eye health that you might not know:

 But that doesn’t mean your vision is safe during those years.
 Damage to your eyes from uncontrolled blood sugar doesn’t have symptoms at first.
 That’s why it is critical to have an ophthalmologist examine your eyes regularly to find problems before you notice them.

 2. People with Diabetes Are Twice as Likely to Develop Cataracts than Other Adults

 People with diabetes are more prone to cataracts.
 Cataracts develop at a younger age and progress faster in adults with diabetes than in people without it.
 High blood sugar levels lead to a build-up of cells and proteins in the eye’s lens, making it cloudy.
 Maintaining strict control of blood glucose levels may help delay the onset of cataracts.

 3. Women with Diabetes Who Become Pregnant Are at High Risk for Diabetic Retinopathy and Vision Loss

 Women with diabetes should have an eye exam early in the pregnancy, then again as recommended by their ophthalmologist.
 However, women who develop diabetes during pregnancy (called gestational diabetes) are generally not at risk for developing retinopathy while they are pregnant.

 4. Diabetes Can Cause Eye Muscle Paralysis and Double Vision